-HMS Argonaut and her company were adopted by the City of Coventry after HMS Coventry the Ceres Class Light Cruiser had been sunk in September 1942 off the cost of Egypt by German JU-87 dive-bombers.
-Coventry ’s Councillors and Citizens kept in touch with the ship throughout the war.
+HMS Argonaut and her company were adopted by the City of Coventry after HMS Coventry, the Ceres Class Light Cruiser, had been sunk in September 1942 off the cost of Egypt by German JU-87 dive-bombers.
+Coventry Councillors and Citizens kept in touch with the ship throughout the war.

-Argonauts first mission was as part of the 10th Cruiser Squadron Home Fleet.
-She set sail under the Command of Captain Longley-Cook she sailed from Rosyth in Scotland on October 13th 1942 escorted by HMS Intrepid and HMS Obdurate she headed for Spitzbergen a Norwegian island in the Arctic Circle here Argonaut disembarked a number of 3.7″ Naval Guns and a detachment of Norwegian Soldiers who were to set up a gunnery position to harass Axis shipping in the area.
+HMS Argonauts first mission was as part of the 10th Cruiser Squadron Home Fleet.
+She set sail under the Command of Captain Longley-Cook.
+She sailed from Rosyth in Scotland on October 13th 1942 escorted by HMS Intrepid and HMS Obdurate and headed for Spitzbergen, a Norwegian island in the Arctic Circle.
+Here HMS Argonaut disembarked a number of 3.7″ Naval Guns and a detachment of Norwegian Soldiers who were to set up a gunnery position to harass Axis shipping in the area.

-The pilots of the bombers returned on board Argonaut along with 245 officers and men of RAF Hampden and the crews of three motor minesweepers to Scapa Flow most of whom were sea sick.
+The pilots of the bombers returned on board HMS Argonaut along with 245 officers and men of RAF Hampden and the crews of three motor minesweepers to Scapa Flow (most of whom were sea sick).

-On the October 30th 1942 Argonaut sailed from again from Scapa Flow this time in company with HMS Nelson, HMS Renown, and HMS Duke of York along with 11 Destroyers the convoy was joined by two Aircraft Carriers HMS Illustrious and HMS Formidable.
+On October 30th 1942 HMS Argonaut sailed again from Scapa Flow this time in company with HMS Nelson, HMS Renown, and HMS Duke of York, along with 11 Destroyers.
+The convoy was joined by two Aircraft Carriers HMS Illustrious and HMS Formidable.
 After a short stop over in Gibraltar the ship was to form part of Force H under the flag of Vice-Admiral Sir Neville Syfret.
-Force H would assist in the Allied invasion of North Africa (Operation Torch.)
+Force H would assist in the Allied invasion of North Africa (Operation Torch).

-Argonaut did not form part of the main invasion force but was dispatched to the Mediterranean to act as a decoy and try and entice the French Fleet out of Oran .
-It was also thought that the Axis Fleet would intercept the Argonaut’s false signals and be diverted from the landings and Force H.
+HMS Argonaut did not form part of the main invasion force but was dispatched to the Mediterranean to act as a decoy to try and entice the French Fleet out of Oran.
+It was also thought that the Axis Fleet would intercept HMS Argonaut’s false signals and be diverted from the landings and Force H.

-On the December 13th Argonaut joined HMS Aurora, HMS Eskimo and HMS Quality and left Bone to intercept another Axis convoy however delays in setting sail meant they missed the convoy.
-On December 14th 1942 at 0600 HMS Argonaut was hit by two torpedoes from the Italian Submarine Mocenigo and was badly damaged with both her bow & stern blown off.
-Whilst dealing with the damage she was also attacked by aircraft with a near miss to the starboard quarter.
+On December 13th HMS Argonaut joined HMS Aurora, HMS Eskimo and HMS Quality and left Bone to intercept another Axis convoy.
+However, delays in setting sail meant they missed the convoy.
+On December 14th 1942 at 0600 HMS Argonaut was hit by two torpedoes from the Italian Submarine Mocenigo and was badly damaged with both her bow and stern blown off.
+Whilst dealing with the damage, she was also attacked by aircraft with a near miss to the starboard quarter.
 Three members of her crew were killed by the explosion.
 The ship made its way under constant harassment by aircraft to Gibraltar via Algiers using only two of its four propellers.
 In Gibraltar a make shift bow was made which proved to be useless.
-The Germans were certain that the Argonaut had been sunk and reported it on German Radio.
-The National Savings Committee announced that the City of Coventry had raised £2,250,000 to replace the Argonaut after the announcement by the Axis.
+The Germans were certain that HMS Argonaut had been sunk and reported it on German Radio.
+The National Savings Committee announced that the City of Coventry had raised £2,250,000 to replace HMS Argonaut after the announcement by the Axis.